 (top) Bourgeois & Maurice – Norfolk & Norwich Festival 2014.
 Photo: Chris Taylor. (bottom) City Textures, Abby McFaul and Stef Kalife, 2015.
 Photo: Gorm Ashurst

-What Next? is a free-to-access movement that brings freelancers, small and large organisations together to debate and shape arts & culture.
+What Next? is a free-to-access movement that brings together small and large organisations and freelancers to debate and shape arts & culture in the UK.

 Our Vision: